 Exxon Mobil Corp.
-(XOM)’s Romanian unit called for bids from companies interested in providing offshore drilling services in the Black Sea under a contract estimated to be worth $250 million to $750 million.
+(XOM:US)’s Romanian unit called for bids from companies interested in providing offshore drilling services in the Black Sea under a contract estimated to be worth $250 million to $750 million.

 The contract is for the duration of 48 months and includes drilling one to seven wells in the Black Sea, where Exxon is looking for natural gas together with Romania’s biggest oil company OMV Petrom SA (SNP), according to a European Union procurement document published today.